alechilczenko/platypus/README.md

 # Platypus
 This is my small project, that I created while I'm learning Go programming language.
 It's a simple TCP port scanner with two modes.
 The first mode (TOP-PORTS) scan only 1000 most used ports, and the second mode (ALL-PORTS) scan 65535 existing ports.

 This tool is only for educational purposes and fun, works good for perform scans in vulnerable virtual machines.
-Don't expect good results  real hosts over the net.
+Don't expect good results with real hosts over the net.

 I will add gorutines in the future, for scanning multiple hosts and some another features.